-Every user on LinkedIn - even those with free accounts - has the ability to publish blog posts, which LinkedIn refers to as "articles."
-When you publish on LinkedIn, everyone in your network is notified.
+Every user on LinkedIn - even those with free accounts - has the ability to publish blog posts, which LinkedIn refers to as articles.
+When you publish on LinkedIn, your network is notified.
+And when your connections interact with your post, it becomes visible to their networks.
 That immediately gives you higher readership than publishing on your website.
+A blog post published on LinkedIn is available to Google and other search engines and will rank higher than the same post on your website, because LinkedIn has so much traffic that Google considers it an authority site.